stefan-lafon/TinyTPU/README.md

-# TinyTPU: A simple JAX simulator
+# TinyTPU: A simple TPU simulator

 This notebook implements a simple cycle-accurate TPU simulation.
 The main goal is to illustrate how simple high-level JAX code can get executed with low-level systolic hardware.